AJsVoices/the-clandestine-providence/Shorts/Fall2018Contest/entry-v2.md

 I knew what was next and I wanted to turn away to leave this awful dream - the one I have every night for as long as I could remember.
 But I stayed because you drew me here.

 I was only watching as the first blow from the tentacle landed across my dream self's back.
-"Spark."
-My demon yelled.
 I bit back the yelp that I felt across my scarred back.
 It wasn't real but I felt it none the less.
 Even now when it wasn't me receiving the beating I felt it split the skin along my back.

 I hated this.
 I wanted to leave but I was frozen in place.
 I couldn't take it as I watched another blow land.
 And then another.
 But before I could close my eyes I saw a figure in the darkness.